actonmass/actonmass.org/content/bills/cherish-act-fully-funded-public-higher-ed.md

     description: Bill re-introduced as H.1260/S.816
   - date: 2023-02-16
     description: Referred to the Joint Committee on Higher Education
+  - description: Hearing held by the Joint Committee on Higher Education
+    date: 2023-09-08
+  - date: 2024-02-08
+    description: Reporting date extended to March 1, 2024
 timeline: []
 ---